JohnEarnest/Decker/docs/decker.md

 - `L`: Lock.
 Format as a plain string (like `s`), but do not allow the user to edit cells in this column.
 - `I`: Icon.
 Interpret the column as numeric and draw it using icons from the table below, and do not allow the user to edit cells in this column.
 - `B`: Boolean Icon.
 Interpret the column as boolean and draw it as a check icon (true) or no icon (false).
+- `t`: Rich text.
+Display the column as editable rtext cells.
+Note that links in rtext cells are not "clickable."
+- `T`: Rich text, Locked.
+Display the column as non-editable rtext cells.
+Note that links in rtext cells are not "clickable."

 ![](images/icons.gif)